patrick-ve/de-burgerlijke-app/docs/development-progress.md

 ## Recipe Management

-- Refactored `useMockRecipes.ts` to use `useStorage` for persistent recipe storage.
+- Refactored `useRecipes.ts` to use `useStorage` for persistent recipe storage.
-- Added an `addRecipe` function to `useMockRecipes.ts` to handle adding new recipes from the `AddRecipeModal`.
+- Added an `addRecipe` function to `useRecipes.ts` to handle adding new recipes from the `AddRecipeModal`.
 - Integrated the `addRecipe` function into `pages/recipes/index.vue` to save recipes parsed from the modal.